kaalam/document.source/jazz_reference/pages/basics/basics_fundamental.md

 a row for any existing value of the identifier, which may contain NA values if not informed.
 A **SparseMapping** is a more efficient way to represent sparse data where only exiting rows are stored together with an index identifying each row.

-{% include note.html content="A **dataframe is a list of columns** that share the same mapping.
+{% include note.html content="A **dataframe (JazzDataframe) is a list of columns** that share the same mapping.
 Since columns are tensors, it is possible to have a five columns dataframe where a row is: 1. a video, 2. a sound track, 3. a label, 4. a multiple choice of tags, 5. a free text description.
 The **video and the soundtrack are tensors of raw data**, not links to external files." %}

 ### Filesystems, remote sources, distributed filesystems